Blog

 The HVAC Software Decision Checklist

-Here’s a quick checklist to guide your evaluation:
+Here’s a quick checklist to guide your evaluation when comparing HVAC computer software and HVAC planning software:

 □ Does it simulate both thermal and hydraulic performance?